ubuntu/WSL/docs/tutorials/dotnet-systemd.md

 > `> wsl -- version`

-In your Powershell terminal.
+In your PowerShell terminal.

-To enable systemd on your Ubuntu distribution you need to add the following content to **/etc/wsl.conf**​:
+To enable systemd on your Ubuntu distribution you need to add the following content to `/etc/wsl.conf`​:

 > `[boot]`
 > `systemd=true`